flaturtha/MilesArcher_old/_posts/2013-07-21-landing-page.markdown

 ## Do you:
 * look longingly at your bookshelf full of murder mysteries, _wishing you had the time to read_?
 * cruise the used bookstore or yard sales, _but keep on driving because there's just no time_?
-* waste time waiting &hellip; for another meeting &hellip; kids to get out of practive &hellip; a delayed appointment, _when you could be reading_?
+* waste time waiting for: another meeting &hellip; kids to get out of practice &hellip; a delayed appointment, _when you could be reading_?

 Lets face it, you're busy.

 The job requires long hours.
 Your family wants to spend time with you.
 You've got meetings, appointments, time wasted standing in line waiting.
 And waiting.

 Obligations.

 Responsibilities.

+A recent study showed that the average person spends two weeks of his life sitting in traffic, waiting for a stoplight to change.

 There's precious little time left in a day for what you want to do.
-For reading a good story that lets you escape to a world of excitement, danger, intrigue.
+For digging into that bookshelf full of books and reading a good story that lets you escape to a world of excitement, danger, intrigue.
+Maybe you can enjoy one or two, when you finally get to go on vacation.

 But what if you could?
 What if you could escape and lose yourself in a good murder mystery?
 Its simple, just carry a paperback novel with you and read a page or two when time allows.